 Getting to grips with tender documents is a key part of understanding what the client wants in terms of a submission.
-A good understanding can also help to offer an insight into the sort of client you will have to work with should you be appointed further down the line.
+A good understanding can also help to offer an insight into the sort of client you will have to work with if successful.

 The Basic Structure of the Tender

 Although increasingly combined into one submission stage, most public bodies will have two parts to their tendering process:

 - The Tender

 This questionnaire is all about providing factual information about your company so that the buyer can check that you:

 - are a legitimate company

 - have relevant policies in place, typically quality, environmental, diversity and equality, health and safety